qangdev/simple-smart-home-in-python/README.md

 3. [D] Watch http://www.steves-internet-guide.com/subscribing-topics-mqtt-client/
 4. [D] Make topic constants for EdgeServer
 5. [D] Controlling On/Off by ID
-6. [ ] Controlling On/Off by Device Type
+6. [D] Controlling On/Off by Device Type
-7. [ ] Controlling On/Off by Room Type
+7. [D] Controlling On/Off by Room Type
-8. [ ] Controlling On/Off fot entire house
+8. [D] Controlling On/Off for entire house
-9. [ ] Controlling Light intensity by ID
+9. [D] Controlling Light intensity by ID
-10. [ ] Controlling Light intensity by Room Type
+10. [D] Controlling Light intensity by Room Type
-11. [ ] Controlling Light intensity for entire house
+11. [D] Controlling Light intensity for entire house
-12. [ ] Get status AC by ID
+12. [D] Get status AC by ID
-13. [ ] Get status AC by device type
+13. [D] Get status AC by device type
-14. [ ] Get status AC by room type
+14. [D] Get status AC by room type
-15. [ ] Get status AC for entire house
+15. [D] Get status AC for entire house
-16. [ ] Controlling AC temperature by ID
+16. [D] Controlling AC temperature by ID
-17. [ ] Controlling AC temperature by Room Type
+17. [D] Controlling AC temperature by Room Type
-18. [ ] Controlling AC temperature for entire house
+18. [D] Controlling AC temperature for entire house
+19. Make sample use cases
+20. Update ReadMe to explain how this work

 zzzzzzzzzzzzzzzzzzzzzzzz
 ## To balance server and device load.